Sherman Dillard is in his 12th year with the University of Iowa men’s basketball staff bringing a wealth of expertise on and off the court.

 Dillard has helped rejuvenate the Iowa basketball program since arriving at Iowa in 2010.
 Not only has the attendance at Carver-Hawkeye Arena increased by more than 50 percent, but Dillard has helped vault the program back to national prominence on a consistent basis.
-Iowa achieved its highest national since 1987, when it was ranked as high as No. 3 on Jan.
-25, 2016, and was ranked the final 11 weeks of the 2016.
-The Hawkeyes were nationally-ranked for 16 consecutive weeks in 2019 and the final nine weeks of the 2020 season.
+Iowa has been ranked as high as No. 3 nationally during the 2016 and 2021 seasons.
+The Hawkeyes were ranked for 16 consecutive weeks in 2019, the final nine weeks of the 2020 season, and in 2021 went wire-to-wire in the top 15 of the AP Poll for the first time since the 1989 campaign.

-Two years ago, the Hawkeyes amassed 23 victories, the program’s second highest total in 13 seasons, closely behind 25 wins in 2013 when reaching the NIT championship game.
-Iowa placed third in the Big Ten, and won a game in the NCAA Tournament for the third time in five years.
+In 2019, the Hawkeyes amassed 23 victories, the program’s second highest total in 13 seasons, closely behind 25 wins in 2013 when reaching the NIT championship game.
+Iowa placed third in the Big Ten and won a game in the NCAA Tournament for the third time in five years.

-Dillard has helped mentor nine Hawkeyes to All-Big Ten status during his tenure, including five first team honorees: Roy Devyn Marble (2014), Aaron White (2015), Jarrod Uthoff (2016), Peter Jok (2017), and Luka Garza (2020).
-In addition to the all-conference accolades, Garza, Uthoff, and Jok were All-Americans.
+Dillard has helped mentor nine Hawkeyes to All-Big Ten status during his tenure, including five first team honorees: Roy Devyn Marble (2014), Aaron White (2015), Jarrod Uthoff (2016), Peter Jok (2017), and Luka Garza (2020 & 2021).
+In addition to the all-conference accolades, Garza (twice), Uthoff, and Jok were All-Americans.
 Dillard helped develop frontcourt players Gabriel Olaseni and Nicholas Baer, who were each voted Big Ten Sixth Man of the Year in 2015 and 2017, respectively.
-He also helped coach seven All-Big Ten Freshman performers (Eric May in 2010; Melsahn Basabe in 2011; Aaron White in 2012; Jordan Bohannon and Tyler Cook in 2017; Joe Wieskamp in 2019; CJ Fredrick in 2020).
+He also helped coach eight All-Big Ten Freshman performers (Eric May in 2010; Melsahn Basabe in 2011; Aaron White in 2012; Jordan Bohannon and Tyler Cook in 2017; Joe Wieskamp in 2019; CJ Fredrick in 2020; Keegan Murray in 2021).

 Frontcourt players have enjoyed recent success under McCaffery and the coaching staff.
-Last year, Garza had unprecedented success as a Hawkeye, earning a handful of National Player of the Year accolades, earning unanimous consensus first-team All-America recognition, named the Pete Newell Big Man of the Year Award, and voted the Big Ten Player of the Year.
-Two years ago, Cook became the ninth player in program history to total more than 1,300 points and 600 rebounds.
+The last two seasons, Garza had unprecedented success, becoming a two-time National and Big Ten Player of the Year, unanimous consensus first-team All-American, Pete Newell Big Man of the Year, Kareem Abdul-Jabbar Center of the Year.
+Three years ago, Cook became the ninth player in program history to total more than 1,300 points and 600 rebounds.
 Baer is the only Hawkeye to ever total more than 750 points, 500 rebounds, 100 assists, 100 steals, 100 blocks, and 100 3-pointers made.
-Additionally, Dillard helped mentor Jok (19.9 ppg) and Garza (23.9 ppg) in becoming Iowa’s fifth and sixth Big Ten scoring champions in school history.
+Additionally, Dillard helped mentor Jok (19.9 ppg) and Garza (23.9 ppg in 2020; 24.1 ppg in 2021) in becoming Iowa’s fifth, sixth, and seventh Big Ten scoring champions in school history.

 Dillard has four decades of coaching experience, serving as a college assistant or head coach.
 He spent his first 15 years as an assistant coach at three institutions.
 Dillard began his coaching career under Head Coach Lefty Driesell at Maryland, spending six seasons (1979-85).
 He helped coach the Terrapins to four 20-plus win seasons and six postseason appearances, including five NCAA Tournament berths.
 The 1980, 1984 and 1985 squads reached the Sweet 16, while the 1984 team won the ACC Tournament.